 Orillia, please allow me to introduce our new Conductor – James Hilts.

-James assumed the baton at the end of last season when our previous conductor, Roy Menagh retired.
+James assumed the baton at the end of our 2016 season when our previous conductor, Roy Menagh retired.
 It was an easy transition for the group as he was already a familiar face within our ranks.

 Born in Belleville, raised in Peterborough, James is well ingrained in the life of a smaller City.
 Music has always been a part of the Hilts family; both Mom and Dad are musicians.
 Like it or not, he had to learn to play piano, and to sing.